 The basis for imposing liability on an Indiana employer turns on whether the harasser was a “supervisor” as that term is defined by the U.S. Supreme Court in Vance v.
 Ball State University, 570 U.S. 421 (2013) or a co-worker.

 Indiana Employer’s Liability for Supervisor Sexual Harassment

-However, even if the harasser does not meet the definition of a “supervisor” under the Vance, that does not mean that the Indiana employer can escape liability for workplace sexual harassment.
-Indiana employers may have liability for sexual harassment committed by its employees who do not meet the definition of “supervisor.”
+However, even if the harasser does not meet the definition of a “supervisor” under the Vance standard, that does not mean that the Indiana employer can escape liability for workplace sexual harassment.
+Indiana employers may have liability for sexual harassment committed by their employees who do not meet the definition of “supervisor.”

 Indiana Employers Have Strict Liability for Its Supervisor’s Harassment That Culminates In Tangible Employment Action